CollierCZ/docs-media/java-rx-sdk-reame.md

     }
 }

-// After you define your models, add type resolvers that will eventually convert items from JSON to your model in runtime.
+// Adds type resolver that will eventually convert items from JSON to your strongly-typed model at runtime.
-// Please note that currently you need to have models for all content types you intend to work with.
+// Please note that you currently need to have models for all content types you intend to work with.
 We plan on releasing
-// an update that will be able to return generic ContentItem if strongly typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {
+// an update that will allow you to return generic ContentItem if the strongly-typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {
     @Override
     public Cafe apply(Void input) {